fadasr/fadasr.github.io/_posts/2018-12-09-RSA-cryptography.md

 ![](https://fadasr.github.io/images/eme-oaep-encode.png)

 the RSAEP primitive performs the public key RSA transform by raising the integer to `e` modulo `n`.
 The RSADP function is the inverse of RSAEP.
-The standard specifies how RSADP
+The standard specifies how RSADP can be performed with the Chinese Remainder Theorem (CRT) to speed up the operation.

 example using python:
 install first [PyCryptodome](https://github.com/Legrandin/pycryptodome)